Request for New Training Program

 Procedure to Initiate the Process for a New Training Program

-- Once the GMEC Executive Committee has reviewed the application, it will determine if the request is ready to be reviewed and approved by the GMEC.
+- Once the GMEC Executive Committee has reviewed the application, they will determine if the request is ready to be reviewed and approved by the GMEC.
 Requests may be sent back to the program for further clarification.

 - Any program seeking ACGME accreditation will have six months to submit the completed application to the GME Office.